Homogenization of semi-linear PDEs with discontinuous effective coefficients: Introduction

-In the present note, exploiting the idea of \cite{KK}, we study the homogenization of a parabolic semilinear PDE in the case where both the periodicity and the ergodiciy are not be assumed.
-We define the averaged coefficients as a limits in {\`C}esaro sense.
-In such a way, the limit coefficients could be discontinuous.
+In the present note, we extend the results of \cite{KK} to parabolic semilinear PDEs.
+Note that the limiting coefficients can be discontinuous.
 More precisely, we consider the following sequence of semi-linear PDEs, indexed by $\varepsilon >0$,